camme/webhook-deployer/README.md

 Deployer server app triggered by (github) webhooks

 ## Install

+### Ubuntu/OSX

+On ubuntu just run

+    npm install -g webhook-deployer

+And the run it like this:

+    webhook-deployer -c yourconfigfile

+And if you want to run it as a daemon just add the -d option:

+    webhook-deployer -c yourconfigfile -d

+Here are all other options:

+    Usage: webhook-deployer [options]

+    Options:

+        -h, --help                     output usage information
+        -V, --version                  output the version number
+        -p, --port [port]              Set the port number to use.
+Defaults to 8080 -c, --configfile [configfile]  Set the path to the config file to be used.
+Default to ./deploys.json -d, --daemon                   Run the webhook-deployer as a deamon with forever -s, --stop                     Stop webhook-deployer that was run as a deamon -l, --log <log>                Where to log

+(there are some more options but they dont work yet)

 ### Windows
 You need, naturally, nodejs to run this.
 Just run the installer from [http://nodejs.org/](http://nodejs.org/).